Each year, the Greenwood County Democratic Party honors the legacy of three historical figures from Greenwood, South Carolina:

 These larger-than-life figures exemplified a lifetime of service to the community, the nation, and to the world.
 Our annual Carnell-Drummond-Mays Dinner is a celebration of their achievements and the ideals to which we, as Democrats, strive to uphold.

 Marion P. Carnell

-When he retired from the House in 2002, his colleagues passed a Concurrent Resolution honoring him for his nearly 40 years of service, saying he was “universally known, respected, and admired for his principles and conscientiousness and as a person whose ability, intelligence, and humility have served the state so well for so many years..”
+When he retired from the House in 2002, his colleagues passed a Concurrent Resolution honoring him for his many years of service, saying he was “universally known, respected, and admired for his principles and conscientiousness and as a person whose ability, intelligence, and humility have served the state so well for so many years..”

 He attended Lander University, whose reputation he was instrumental in helping to grow.
 He received honorary degrees from various universities across the state.
 In 1991, the library at Piedmont Technical College was dedicated to him, and in 1992, the Carnell Learning Center opened on Lander’s campus.

 The M. P. Carnell Bridge now spans across the Saluda River, linking the counties he served so admirably.
 He was committed to providing services to people with special needs and those whom society had forgotten.